-Previous studies focus primarily on the convergence of the continuation value functions in the $L^2$-space.
+Previous studies focus primarily on the convergence of the continuation value functions in the $L^2$ space.
 By construction, they do not analyze the convergence rate of look-ahead bias specific to the LSM method, in which the estimated continuation value functions are evaluated for the training samples.
 We bridge this research gap.
 In particular, we formulate look-ahead bias as the difference between the LSM and LOOLSM prices, with which we theoretically analyze its convergence rate and derive the upper bounds in Theorem~\ref{theorem:3.1}.
-Empirically, the formulation provides a way to measure look-ahead bias that is more robust to Monte Carlo noise.
+Empirically, the formulation provides a way to measure look-ahead bias more robust to Monte Carlo noise.
 We conduct numerical studies for options whose true prices are known and obtain results consistent with our theoretical findings.

-To the best knowledge of the authors, previous works estimating look-ahead bias, theoretically or empirically, are scarce and those correcting such bias are rare. \citet{carriere1996val} predicts that the high-side bias of the estimator asymptotically scales to $1/N + O(1/N^2)$.
-Our analysis and simulation results not only reaffirm this observation, but also show that any realistic look-ahead bias decays at the rate of $M/N$ at least. \citet{fries2005foresight,fries2008foresight} formulates look-ahead bias as the price of the option on the Monte Carlo error and derives the analytic correction terms from the Gaussian error assumption.
-Compared with these studies, our LOOLSM method does not depend on any model assumption and more accurately targets look-ahead bias in the LSM setting, as we explain in \S~\ref{ssec:lsmintro} and Appendix~\ref{apdx:fries}.
+To the authors' best knowledge, previous works estimating look-ahead bias, theoretically or empirically, are scarce, and those correcting such bias are rare. \citet{carriere1996val} predicts that the high-side bias of the estimator asymptotically scales to $1/N + O(1/N^2)$.
+Our analysis and simulation results not only reaffirm this observation, but also show that any realistic look-ahead bias decays at the regressors-to-paths ratio $M/N$ at least. \citet{fries2005foresight,fries2008foresight} formulates look-ahead bias as the price of the option on the Monte Carlo error and derives the analytic correction terms from the Gaussian error assumption.
+Compared with these studies, our LOOLSM method does not depend on any model assumption and more accurately targets look-ahead bias in the LSM setting.

-Beyond the American option pricing, our new method can be applied to various stochastic control problems in finance where least squares regression is used to approximate the optimal strategy.
+Beyond the American option pricing, our new method can be applied to various stochastic control problems in finance where least squares regression approximates the optimal strategy.
 For examples, see \citet{huang2016reg} for variable annuities, \citet{nadarajah2017comp} for energy real options, and \citet{bacinello2010reg} for life insurance contracts.